Mullaghmore, County Sligo

-Mullaghmore is a village on the Mullaghmore Peninsula in County Sligo, Ireland.
+Mullaghmore is a village on the Mullaghmore Peninsula in the north of County Sligo in the west of Ireland.
 It is a holiday destination with a skyline dominated by Benbulben mountain.
 It is in the barony of Carbury and parish of Ahamlish.

 History

 From the 17th to the 19th centuries it was part of the large estate belonging to the Temple family in north Sligo.
 The land, some 12000 acre, was granted to Sir John Temple (1600-1677), Master of the Rolls in Dublin.
 Sir John's direct descendant, The 3rd Viscount Palmerston (1784-1865), began the building of Classiebawn Castle on the peninsula, a baronial-style house designed by James Rawson Carroll.
 Lord Palmerston also built the stone-walled harbour in the village, which was designed by the marine engineer Alexander Nimmo.
 It was built between 1822 and 1841.

 The Temples were mostly absentee landlords, with the estate being run initially by middlemen, and later by land agents, such as Stewart and Kincaid, a Dublin firm with offices in Sligo.
 These agents, in their attempts to make the estates profitable, oversaw the "assisted emigration" that took place on the Palmerston and adjacent Gore-Booth (Lissadell) estate that began before the Great Famine and continued until at least the 1860s.

 Thus, in May 1862, a Sligo newspaper reported: "In accordance with a custom of some years' standing, about sixty persons have been selected for emigration from the Parish of Ahamlish ... whose passages and outfit has been provided by his Lordship.
 They consist of twenty-four young girls, and twenty young men ... [and] families who were wholly unable to support themselves ... who had asked the favour of being sent out ...
 The emigrants took their passages ... this day, for Liverpool, en route for America."